EndPointCorp/end-point-blog/2009/11/18/wordpress-plugin-for-omniture.html.md

 title: WordPress Plugin for Omniture SiteCatalyst
 ---

-A couple of months ago, I integrated Omniture SiteCatalyst into an Interchange site for one of End Point's clients, [CityPass](http://www.citypass.com/).
+A couple of months ago, I integrated Omniture SiteCatalyst into an Interchange site for one of End Point’s clients, [CityPass](https://www.citypass.com/).
 Shortly after, the client added a blog to their site, which is a standalone WordPress instance that runs separately from the Interchange ecommerce application.
 I was asked to add SiteCatalyst tracking to the blog.

-I've had some experience with WordPress plugin development, and I thought this was a great opportunity to develop a plugin to abstract the SiteCatalyst code from the WordPress theme.
-I was surprised that there were limited Omniture WordPress plugins available, so I'd like to share my experiences through a brief tutorial for building a WordPress plugin to integrate Omniture SiteCatalyst.
+I’ve had some experience with WordPress plugin development, and I thought this was a great opportunity to develop a plugin to abstract the SiteCatalyst code from the WordPress theme.
+I was surprised that there were limited Omniture WordPress plugins available, so I’d like to share my experiences through a brief tutorial for building a WordPress plugin to integrate Omniture SiteCatalyst.

 First, I created the base wordpress file to append the code near the footer of the wordpress theme.
 This file must live in the ~/wp-content/plugins/ directory.
 I named the file omniture.php.